HOT DATES

 dripping with history

-Amid all the shiny new skyscrapers, we've (thankfully) still got a couple of history-rich buildings left standing.
+Amid the shiny new skyscrapers, we've got places rich in history still standing.
 Here are five iconic buildings worth visiting, and the stories behind them.

 The Arts House

-Built in 1827, it was originally the private residence of a Scottish merchant, before it was taken over by the colonial government.
-This was also Singapore’s first Parliament House but has now transformed into a vibrant events space, offering audiences a broad range of arts and culture programs since it opened in 2004.
+Built in 1827, it was originally the private residence of a Scottish merchant before being taken over by the colonial government.
+This was also Singapore’s first Parliament House, now transformed into a vibrant events space, offering audiences a broad range of arts and culture programs since it opened in 2004.
 1

 Address: Old Parliament Ln., 6332-6900, S(179429).
 MRT: City Hall.